 “It’ll be your last night having fish for a while anyway,” said Tammy as she walked up to us having dinner.
 “We’ll head underneath the island tomorrow.”

-I grumbled but took it from her hand and ate it as ordered.
+I grumbled but took it from her hand and shoved it in my mouth as ordered.

 The next morning Lone shook me awake.

-On the upper deck I asked, “How are we gonna go underneath the island?”
+On the upper deck I asked, “How are we gonna get underneath the island?”